-The Exeter Area Garden Club has presented 74 mini grants to Seacoast Area gardeners in the past 8 years.
-We have surpassed our goal of awarding $10,000 in grants to the community as of June, 2018.
-Public areas both large and small have benefitted from the program.
+The Exeter Area Garden Club has presented 84 mini grants to Seacoast Area gardeners in the past 9 years.
+We surpassed our goal of awarding $12,500 in grants to the community as of June, 2018.
+Public areas both large and small have benefited from the program.
 Gardeners from Stratham and Exeter as well as those from the greater seacoast area (Barrington-Kingston-Hampton-Epping) have received Mini Grants.

 The Exeter Area Garden Club Mini-Grant program has been established to encourage beautification of our local landscape and communities.
 It was developed by the Environment & Conservation Committee.
 See who received mini-grants in the past:

 Applicants may request $100 – $400 per year for a project to be completed within the calendar year.